-VIII.
+IX.
 CRISIS INTERVENTION PLAN

-- A. The Crisis Intervention Plan is based on the regular review of aggregate data and sample of incidents conducted by the Department and OEMC. - B. The CIT Program Coordinator will consider the following in the development of the Department's portion of the Crisis Intervention Plan:

-- 1. Quantitative crisis intervention data; - 2.
+- A. The Crisis Intervention Plan is based on the regular review of aggregate data and sample of incidents conducted by the Department and OEMC. - B. The CIT Program Coordinator will consider the following in the development of the Department's portion of the Crisis Intervention Plan: - 1.
+Quantitative crisis intervention data; - 2.
 Qualitative data on Department members' and community members' perception of the effectiveness of the CIT Program (e.g. surveys, focus groups, world cafes, etc.); - Department member feedback regarding crisis intervention related training; - 4.
-Actual incident information; - 5.
-Staffing and deployment analysis of available Certified CIT Officers; - 6.
+Actual incident information;

+- 5. Staffing and deployment analysis of available Certified CIT Officers; - 6.
 Research reflecting the latest in best practices for police responses to individuals in crisis; - 7.
 Feedback and recommendations from the Chicago Council on Mental Health Equity (CCMHE); and - 8.
-Reponse to identification of and dispatch of calls for service involving individuals in crisis.

-C. The Crisis Intervention Plan will:

-- 1. report annually: - a. the number, type, and outcome of incidents involving individuals in crisis; - b. the number of Certified CIT Officers available and on duty in each district and on each watch; - c. the percentage of calls for service involving individuals in crisis for which Certified

-CIT Officers were the first officers to respond to the scene for each watch in every district; - d. the response times for calls for service involving individuals in crisis for each watch in every district; and - e. the response ratio targets on the number of voluntary Certified CIT Officers to meet the demand for crisis intervention services. - 2. evaluate the CIT Program's compliance with the objectives and functions identified in this directive; - 3. identify strategies to ensure that CPD has a sufficient number of Certified CIT Officers to meet its response ratio targets for calls for service involving individuals in crisis; - 4. describe any additional resources, including program staff or equipment, the CIT Program needs to perform its functions; - 5. identify safety issues and trends regarding interactions between individuals in crisis and officers; - 6. identify deficiencies and opportunities for improvement in identifying and dispatching calls for service involving individuals in crisis; - 7. recognize and highlight CIT Program and Certified CIT Officer successes, including successful individual officer performance; - 8. develop response strategies for repeat calls for service involving individuals who are frequently in crisis; - 9. recommend any changes to crisis intervention-related strategies, policies, and procedures; - 10. recommend any changes to Department and OEMC trainings related to individuals in crisis, including any case studies and teaching scenarios; and - 11. include a timeline and plan for implementing recommended changes.

-- D. The data included in the Crisis Intervention Plan will not include any personal identifying information. - E. The CIT Program Coordinator will have the Department's portion of the Crisis Intervention Plan reviewed and approved by the Executive Director, Office of Constitutional Policing and Reform, within 60 days of the plan's completion.
+Response to identification of and dispatch of calls for service involving individuals in crisis. - C. The Crisis Intervention Plan will: - 1. report annually: - a. the number, type, and outcome of incidents involving individuals in crisis; - b. the number of Certified CIT Officers available and on duty in each district and on each watch; - c. the percentage of calls for service involving individuals in crisis for which Certified CIT Officers were the first officers to respond to the scene for each watch in every district; - d. the response times for calls for service involving individuals in crisis for each watch in every district; and - e. the response ratio targets on the number of Certified CIT Officers to meet the demand for crisis intervention services. - 2. evaluate the CIT Program's compliance with the objectives and functions identified in this directive: - 3. identify strategies to ensure that CPD has a sufficient number of Certified CIT Officers to meet its response ratio targets for calls for service involving individuals in crisis; - 4. describe any additional resources, including program staff or equipment, the CIT Program needs to perform its functions; - 5. identify safety issues and trends regarding interactions between individuals in crisis and officers; - 6. identify deficiencies and opportunities for improvement in identifying and dispatching calls for service involving individuals in crisis; - 7. recognize and highlight CIT Program and CIT-Certified Officer successes, including successful individual officer performance; - 8. develop response strategies for repeat calls for service involving individuals who are frequently in crisis; - 9. recommend any changes to crisis intervention-related strategies, policies, and procedures; - 10. recommend any changes to Department and OEMC trainings related to individuals in crisis, including any case studies and teaching scenarios; and - 11. include a timeline and plan for implementing recommended changes. - D. The data included in the Crisis Intervention Plan will not include any personal identifying information. - E. The CIT Program Coordinator will have the Department's portion of the Crisis Intervention Plan reviewed and approved by the Chief, Office of Constitutional Policing and Reform, within 60 days of the plan's completion.

-IX.
-POLICY REVIEW
+X. POLICY REVIEW

-The Department will conduct an annually review its crisis intervention-related policies, procedures, and protocols, led by the CIT coordinator, to evaluate whether they provide effective guidance and direction to Department members and are consistent with the current law and the Department's vision, mission, objectives, functions, and practices.
-If revisions are necessary, the Department will seek input in writing from members of the community and community-based organizations including the Chicago Council on Mental Health Equity.
+The Department will conduct an annual review of its crisis intervention-related policies, procedures, and protocols, led by the CIT coordinator, to evaluate whether they provide effective guidance and direction to Department members and are consistent with the current law, the Department's vision, and, mission, and the objectives, functions, and practices of the CIT Program.
+When revising its crisis intervention policies, the Department will seek input in writing from members of the community, including the Chicago Council on Mental Health Equity, that includes community members with lived experiences and community-based organizations.

-X. GLOSSARY TERMS
+XI.
+GLOSSARY TERMS